mongodb/docs/source/includes/fact-view-query-conversion-history.rst

 You can view a history of previous conversion in the left-hand :guilabel:`Query Converter` pane.
-Each conversion has an icon indicating the result of the conversion, if the object does not have an icon a conversion has not been attempted.
+Each conversion has an icon indicating the result of the conversion, if the object does not have an icon a conversion has not been attempted:

 .. list-table::
    :header-rows: 1